 Registration for courses means that the student assumes responsibility for paying all tuition and fees associated with your student registration.
 It is the responsibility of the student to drop courses or withdraw from the College by the published deadlines.
 The student is responsible for all charges even if you did not attend any classes if you do not follow the correct drop and withdraw deadlines.

 Although all charges are due and payable in full at the beginning of each term, only students in good financial standing at JSCC may request the deferment of up to 50% of their tuition and fees for the fall and/or spring semesters.
 The deferred payment plan is not available for summer terms.
-To be eligible for the deferred payment plan, each participant must be enrolled in a minimum of six credit hours and be prepared to make a minimum down payment of 50% of the tuition and fees allowed for deferment.
+To be eligible for the deferred payment plan, each participant must have a balance of $400 or more and be prepared to make a minimum down payment of 50% of the tuition and fees allowed for deferment.
 All financial aid awarded and disbursed (including loan funds) must be applied toward payment of tuition and fees before a deferment plan will be considered.
 The amount deferred will be payable in two monthly installments to be determined each semester by Business Services.

 According to the Tennessee Board of Regents' policy of Payment of Fees and Enrollment of Students, if a student pays his/her fees by a check that is later returned for insufficient funds (NSF), the student will be considered enrolled and will be assessed the applicable returned check fee and late registration fee.
 When Business Services receives a returned check, the student will be notified through one certified letter.
 The student will be denied grade reports, transcripts and future registration privileges including schedule changes until the dishonored check is redeemed.

 There is a $30 fine charged for all returned checks.